HEALTH, SAFETY AND HYGIENE

 - Our First Aid Box is allocated by the entrance of the main nursery on the shelf and is regularly check and restocked.

-- Sara Laker, Margaret Pout, Alison Rosindell, Emma Jowdie and Josh Richards are qualified first aiders.
+- Margaret Pout, Alison Rosindell, Emma Stimpson and Katie Donaldson are qualified first aiders.

 - In cases of serious injury, an ambulance will be called and Manager or Deputy Manager will accompany the child to hospital.
 Parents/carers will be contacted immediately.